Classical Daoism’s Amoral Ethos

 On the other hand, there is no reason to doubt that there were things Daoists wouldn’t do, for reasons other than self-interest or inefficacy.
 Their negative view of thievery and violence (daozei 盜賊), for example, does not seem to be justified by reference to self-interest.
 On the one hand, they may simply have disliked it, but sometimes they seem to judge it (morally) wrong (e.g., Laozi 53), just as Mengzi called stealing “not right” (feiyi 非義).
 The regret felt when masses of people are killed in battle (Laozi 31) does not seem to be because one was ineffective at winning the war, even though defending one’s territory with minimal to no casualties would certainly be celebrated as the height of efficacy or adeptness (shan 善).
 Rather, one should not want to kill or take joy in killing.
 The disavowal of greed/acquisitiveness, intemperance/discontentment, overreach and aggressive ambition (see esp.
 Laozi 46), in addition to being regarded as detrimental to one’s own self-interest, seem to also be regarded as moral transgressions: one ought not to be greedy or ambitious.

 As mentioned earlier, if one is going to live in a community, it is likely in one’s best interest that it be a peaceful and orderly one.
 Like most people, Daoists preferred to have hearts/minds that were peaceful and “orderly” (zhi 治) and not “disordered” (luan 亂).
 Some may have moralized their preference for this peace and order, feeling that it was intrinsically valuable and prescribing its desirability, that is, claimed that all of us should or must strive for this (whether we all agree or not).
 Certainly, they took it for granted that most if not all people felt the same.
 Finally, while efficacy is said to be enhanced when a lack of self-consciousness and purposefulness obtain (e.g., Laozi 7, 22/24; Zhuangzi 3, 19), there are places where there is an endorsement of an almost moral purity of motive, of naturalness, of genuineness, that do not seem to be linked to one’s personal welfare or efficacy in the world.
-That is, they sometimes seem to be regarded as something one should aspire to.
+That is, naturalness and purity of motive sometimes seem to be regarded as something one should or must aspire to.
 Again, it is often unclear whether they would feel that people who did have ulterior motives (either selfish or benevolent) or were disingenuous or contrived were immoral or unethical.
 If they felt that what is natural and spontaneous is good and right and what is unnatural and contrived is bad and wrong, then these would indeed be moral judgments; not only that, they would be fallacious moral judgments.

 However, they clearly did not elevate all things natural as models to emulate or actions to undertake.
 The destructive power of floods or tsunamis are not held up as an ideal way to deal with others.
 Clumsiness and anger, although natural, are nowhere recommended.
 Thus, they would seem to have either projected their own values on Nature, as the Mohists did and as some have accused the ancient Greek Stoics of doing, or simply “cherry-picked” the aspects of Nature that they admired or found useful and ignored the others.
-As Dieter Birnbacher points out in his Naturalness: Is the “Natural” Preferable to the “Artificial”?, there is a danger here: “Because examples of every possible form of behavior, be it the most philanthropic or the most misanthropic, can be found in non-human nature, appealing to “nature” or “naturalness” gives every possible ethical opinion the opportunity to surreptitiously justify itself by appealing to a seemingly higher instance.”
+As Dieter Birnbacher points out in his Naturalness: Is the “Natural” Preferable to the “Artificial”?, there is a danger if one is categorical: “Because examples of every possible form of behavior, be it the most philanthropic or the most misanthropic, can be found in non-human nature, appealing to “nature” or “naturalness” gives every possible ethical opinion the opportunity to surreptitiously justify itself by appealing to a seemingly higher instance.”
 Nevertheless, if they did cherry-pick aspects of Nature that they admired, they chose none that are misanthropic or malevolent.

 Scholars like Roger Ames and Jung Lee argue that the Daoists claim that what one – usually a ruler – should (always?) do is attune oneself to or emulate the Dao.
 This is certainly true, to a degree, but if we ask why, the answer we find in the texts is usually that it is the most effective, efficient way to be, act or govern.
 Thus, this still seems like it is founded on survival, self-interest, etc. Emulating the Dao never results in failure, death or disorder.
 Philip Ivanhoe believes that purposely emulating the Dao in order to achieve the Daoist’s ideals of “general health or human flourishing—for example, living out one’s allotted span of years, keeping oneself physically whole and free from a variety of harms and deprivations, and enjoying psychological ease, comfort, and contentment,” is doomed to fail and thus rejects this “instrumental” or egoistic interpretation.
 However, the criticism of deliberate striving for these ends is actually based instead on the Paradox of Egoism and/or the Paradox of Virtue.
 This paradox is a point emphasized in the Daoist texts, and may be more appropriately called simply the Paradox of Striving.
 Striving for self-interest or virtue is regarded as often self-defeating or counterproductive.
 It is thus still judged instrumentally.
 This is neither a rejection of self-interest nor virtue.
 An archer aiming for a distant target will fail to hit the centre if he aims directly at it, more so if he or she puts undue pressure on himself or herself, but it doesn’t follow that hitting the target is an inappropriate goal.